Guide to Third Party Mandates

 Once we’ve received your signed form, we’ll set up the Third Party Mandate within 10 working days.
 We'll send you and your trusted person a letter to let you know it’s been set up.

-If you’ve set up a regular Third Party Mandate, we’ll check in with you at 3 and 9 months to ensure the Mandate is still right for you.
+If you’ve set up a regular Third Party Mandate, we may check in with you at 3 and 9 months to ensure the Mandate is still right for you.
 This is unless you’ve chosen to end it sooner.
 We won't check in with you if it's a one-off withdrawal Mandate.

 Other ways to get support

 Not sure a Third Party Mandate is right for you?
-Learn more about the services we offer to help you get support managing your money.
+Learn more about the third party access services we offer to help you get support managing your money, or call our specialist team to talk about the options available to you.

 Contact us for more help